-Canterbury Club meets every Sunday evening at 6:30 in 31 Union Building and during the week for special activities that relate to any area of the purpose.
+Canterbury Club meets every Sunday evening at 6:30 in the All Saints Episcopal Church, 800 Abbott Road, and during the week for special activities that relate to any area of the purpose.

-Director of Canterbury Club is the Rev. John Porter who has temporary officers in the University Lutheran Church while an Episcopal church is being built.
-Services are held in Bailey School Sunday at 9:30 and 11 a.m. preceded by Holy Communion at 8.
+Director of Canterbury Club is the Rev. John Porter who has offices in the All Saints Episcopal Church.
+Services are held Sunday at 9:30 and 11 a.m. preceded by Holy Communion at 8.

-Episcopal students also are invited to Communion and breakfast each Thursday morning at 7:30 at the University Lutheran Church.
+Episcopal students are also invited to Communion and breakfast each Wednesday morning at 7:00 in the University Episcopal Center at 800 Abbott Road.